kennethrrosen/qubes-for-journalists/salt/README.md

  - A `setup-full` script is included to blindly install all the qubes and applications found in this repository.

 ### 🟧 todo
+ - discuss in plain language what a "threat model" looks like for most journalists, and what that would look like for those working in conflict zones.
  - add `qubes-idle-shutdown-app` in templates
  - add Mac-inspired XFCE tray
  - remove/replace gnome-keyring prompt in `proton-vpn`